freealise/freealise/fashion/readme.md

 with opencv:
 detect skin | hair | eyes hue -> complementary colors ('season')
 simplified shape of face and body -> outline of clothes to fit

+crocheted thin wire or steel conductive thread fabric for cooling and protective clothes